ALTERNATE WAYS TO GET ON THE PROPERTY LADDER

 Shared Ownership

-It can feel like home ownership is becoming increasingly difficult for single people.
-Two incomes are undoubtedly favoured by lenders and this can be incredibly frustrating for much of the population.
-However, your relationship status shouldn’t dictate your opportunity to own a home and shared ownership is becoming an increasingly popular option.
+Homeownership was becoming increasingly difficult for single people like me.
+Two incomes were undoubtedly favored by lenders, which was incredibly frustrating.
+However, my relationship status didn’t dictate my opportunity to own a home, and shared ownership became an increasingly popular option.

-Joining forces with a family member or friend is a viable solution for leaping into the property ladder.
-With a dynamic not dissimilar to flatting, the key to success is clarity from the beginning.
-Ensuring the legalities of the partnership are agreed upon and documented is the first step.
-Negotiating the little details before leaping can ensure that the process is smooth and the living arrangement is harmonious.
+Joining forces with a family member or friend was a viable solution for leaping onto the property ladder.
+With a dynamic not dissimilar to flatting, the key to success was clarity from the beginning.
+Ensuring the legalities of the partnership were agreed upon and documented was the first step.
+Negotiating the little details before diving in ensured that the process was smooth and the living arrangement harmonious.

 • Accelerated home ownership

-• You can use First Home Grant and Kiwisaver
+• Eligible for First Home Grant and Kiwisaver

-Several banks have responded to the changing financial needs of the challenging economy and have created products specifically for first-home buyers with stable incomes to obtain their first mortgage.
+Several banks responded to the changing financial needs of the challenging economy and created products specifically for first-home buyers like me with stable incomes to obtain our first mortgage.

-Essentially these are structured loan agreements that reflect the shared ownership model.
-Designed for siblings, friends, or even single parents working together, these loans are a great way to structure your finances for shared ownership.
+These structured loan agreements reflected the shared ownership model and were designed for siblings, friends, or even single parents working together.
+These loans were a great way to structure finances for shared ownership.

-Other lenders have created products such as Squirrel LaunchPad designed to assist borrowers with smaller deposits seeking home ownership in metro areas.
+Other lenders created products such as Squirrel LaunchPad, designed to assist borrowers with smaller deposits seeking home ownership in metro areas.

 Check out the links below for various lenders who support this approach.